-A. Special Weapons and Tactics (SWAT) Team Mutual Law Enforcement Assistance Agreement
+A. Special Weapons and Tactics (SWAT) Team Mutual Law Enforcement Assistance Agreement Details: This interlocal agreement with the City of Vancouver to provide SWAT services has been updated to include a new formula for calculating billing.

-Details: This agreement modifies the existing agreement by making changes to the cost accounting model used by the participating agencies.

-Presenter: Mitch Lackey, Chief of Police
+Presenter: Mitch Lackey, Chief of Police Recommended Action: This item is for Council's information only.